 Medications used specifically for the prevention or treatment of angina pectoris are not permitted, and this condition itself may lead to withdrawal of medical clearance.
-Any use of nitrate preparations (e.g., nitroglycerin [Nitrostat], isosorbide [Isordil, Sorbitrate, Imdur]) is presumed to be for treatment of angina unless otherwise documented by the treating physician to the satisfaction of the agency's responsible medical element.
+Any use of nitrate preparations (e.g., nitroglycerin [Nitrostat], isosorbide [Isordil, Sorbitrate, Imdur]) is presumed to be for treatment of angina.
 Beta-adrenergic blocking agents and calcium channel blocking agents (see above) are acceptable for treatment of hypertension in working ATCSs but not for prevention of angina pectoris or treatment of myocardial ischemia.